hastisf/kai-passanger-forecasting/README.md

 | Holt-Winters | 20,101.08 | 22,193.01 | 49.22% |
 | Prophet | 32,427.39 | 34,950.11 | 80.84% |

+> **Model Evaluation Note**
+>
+> The historical dataset includes the **COVID-19 pandemic period (2020–2021)**, during which railway passenger volume declined drastically because of government mobility restrictions.
+This unprecedented disruption created a **structural break** in the time series, causing passenger numbers to deviate significantly from normal seasonal patterns.
+>
+> As a result, forecasting errors (MAE, RMSE, and MAPE) became relatively higher than they would be under normal operating conditions.
+Therefore, these evaluation metrics should not be interpreted as the sole indicator of model quality.

 ### Why SARIMA?

-Although **Random Forest** achieved the lowest forecasting error, its long-term predictions were less realistic for time series behavior.
+Although **Random Forest** achieved the lowest error metrics, its long-term forecasts tended to fluctuate and did not preserve the underlying time-series behavior.

-SARIMA was selected because it better preserves:
+**SARIMA** was selected as the final forecasting model because it:

-- Trend
-- Seasonality
-- Long-term forecasting stability

-making it the most representative model for railway passenger forecasting.
+- Captures long-term trends and seasonal patterns more effectively.
+- Produces smoother and more realistic forecasts for future periods.
+- Is more interpretable for time-series forecasting compared to black-box machine learning models.
+- Demonstrates better stability when forecasting beyond the observed data.
+- Provides forecast patterns that align more closely with the actual characteristics of railway passenger demand.

+Considering both quantitative evaluation and qualitative forecast behavior, **SARIMA produced the most representative and reliable long-term forecasting results for this project.**
 ---

 ## 📊 Dashboard Preview